Data Model

 - A position and time where water from a pond is sampled for analysis

-- A site where one or several traps for vectors are deployed
+- A site where one or multiple traps for mosquitoes are deployed

 An Event can include or not healthy animals.
-In the example of the dead animal found by the ranger at time t, it could be possible that the Event definition includes the documentation of healthy animals or not.
+In the example of the dead animal found by the ranger at time t, it could be possible that the Event definition includes the documentation of healthy animals at the same position.

-An Event can involve more than one Source type.
+An Event can include more than one Source type.
 For example, mosquito traps (Arthropods) and Environmental sampling under the same Event.

 It is possible that specific latitude and longitude coordinates are not of interest in a Surveillance Activity.
-For example, a set of mosquito tramps deployed in parcels whose specific spatial location within each parcel is not relevant.
-In this case, the traps can be under a unique Event with an ID that links the traps at time t with the parcel where they were placed.
-In this case, the Event will still need spatial coordinates but they do not represent the actual position of the Collections, Sources, etc.
+For example, a set of mosquito tramps deployed in parcels whose specific spatial position within each parcel is not relevant, and the parcels are visited multiple times.
+In this case, the suggestion is to consider each parcel as a Location, the Event is a spatiotemporal point within the parcel area, and the traps are documented as specific Collection Points or as a single Collection Point depending on the granularity desired.

-This flexibility allows WHeDB to accommodate diverse surveillance strategies, ensuring meaningful and context-appropriate data representation.
+This flexibility allows HAWK to accommodate diverse surveillance strategies, ensuring meaningful and context-appropriate data representation.

-It is up to the user to define if the Event is a unit of interest and what it represents and to document this definition in the Surveillance Activity metadata.
-To ensure consistency, each Surveillance Activity must maintain a single, well-establish Event definition.
+It is up to the user to define if the Event is a unit of interest and what it represents, and to document this definition in the Surveillance Activity metadata.
+To ensure consistency, each Surveillance Activity must maintain a well-establish Event definition.
+We strongly suggest that an Event represents the minimal unit where Sources Records are contained in, for example, capturing, containing, or sampling points (mist-nets, cages, traps, position where water is obtained) or the position of dead animals.

 Key attributes of a Event include: